 Questions you will be asked

 When you call the DWP to apply for PIP, you will be asked to provide some information to check that you can make a claim for PIP.
-It may help if you have this information prepared in advance before you make the phonecall.
+The call should take about 15 minutes, and it may help if you have this information prepared in advance before you make the call.
 You will be asked:

-- for your name, address and postcode; daytime contact number; date of birth; National Insurance number;
+- for your contact details; date of birth; National Insurance number;

 - your GP or neurologist's name, address and postcode;